gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help
-    -i, --include-none-access        Include Items with 'None' Access in Access List

 Display Access for a user.
 [user] is required.
 This is the username or id of a user.